volume-em/cem-dataset/evaluation/README.md

 snakemake -s snakefile_dq
 ```

 We used snakefile_wq to train models with different initialization methods (random init., imagenet_supervised, cellemnet_mocov2) and snakefile_dq to compare models pretrained with the mocov2 algorithm on different EM datasets.
+The snakefiles include a few parameters like training iterations and pretraining that can be used to overwrite the definitions in a config file.

 ## Adding new benchmarks